timwu64/Deep-Reinforcement-Learning--Robotic-Continuous-Control/README.md

   Spend a couple of minutes to move around and collect some yellow bananas.

 ### Explore the Environment and Run it
-- After you have followed the instructions above, open `Navigation.ipynb` and and follow the instructions to learn how to use the Python API to control the agent.
+- After you have followed the instructions above, open `Continuous_Control.ipynb` and and follow the instructions to learn how to use the Python API to control the agent.

-## Project Starter Code
-The original Udacity repo for this project can be found [here](https://github.com/udacity/deep-reinforcement-learning/tree/master/p1_navigation).